 a suitable quote.

-Most nationalities can purchase an ordinary tourist visa for U$50 (though note that this is U$100 for US citizens) on arrival into Dar Es Salaam.
+Most nationalities can purchase an ordinary tourist visa for U$50 (though note that this is U$100 for US citizens) on arrival into Tanzania.
 Visa applications will be available on your flight or at the arrivals terminal.
 Your visa will be valid for up to 3 months, though you will need to make sure that your passport has at least three pages spare.
 Note that on this project, you will be classified as an intern, so an ordinary tourist visa is all you will need to join.
 It is possible to purchase your visa prior to arrival, but for more on this, please submit an inquiry online or give us a call and a member of our time will be happy to advise you on this.

 Currency and Exchange Rates